Environmental Stewardship -

 Fortunately every step we take to preserve our rural character and enhance and protect our magnificent natural wealth is going with the trend and will make this a more attractive place.

-- To press for an inventory of poisonous and other invasive species from Hogweed and Poison Hemlock to Scotch Broom and American Bullfrogs with a comprehensive plan to eradicate them.
+To press for an inventory of poisonous and other invasive species from Hogweed and Poison Hemlock to Scotch Broom and American Bullfrogs with a comprehensive plan to eradicate them.
+This may not mean added taxes, there may be groups that wish to take some of this on.

-- To work for continued assessment of sensitive areas.
+To work for continued assessment of and protection sensitive areas.

-- To support the recommendations in the CVRD State of the Environment Report
+To support the recommendations in the CVRD State of the Environment Report and any updates, including drinking water and watershed protection.